YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 ### Option

 - Trigger `Create Hyperlink`
-  -  From the Block context menu (to open the options, right-click the bullet that has the desired property)
+  -  From the block context menu (to open the options, right-click the bullet that has the desired property)

 ---